guillaumepellegrino/acsrs/README.md

 Supported features are:
 - Zero-conf server: The server tries to configure itself securely at first start.
-- HTTP and HTTPs support.
+- HTTP, HTTPs and authentication support.
 - ACS configuration and connected CPEs are persistent
-- ACS handle Authentication
-- GetParameterValues
-- SetParameterValues
+- GetParameterValues and SetParameterValues with simple curl requests.

 Some limitations are:
-- This ACS server is unsecure: HTTPs is not yet implemented
 - There are no notifications mechanism implemented
 - It may not be fully compliant with TR-069 standard
+- syslog support not yet implemented
+- logging is quite messy
+- no cli or web interfaces implemented

 # Build ACSRS
 ```